 What is match funding and where can I get other funding?

 It is a common practice among grant-giving organisations and we have recently decided to offer this opportunity for applicants so that we can be more flexible.
-It gives local people the chance to carry out projects that might cost a bit more than £200 and look into other ways to fundraise.
+It gives local people the chance to carry out projects that might cost a bit more and look into other ways to fundraise.

 Below are some other sources of funding: